atom/atom/CONTRIBUTING.md

     * :non-potable_water: `:non-potable_water:` when plugging memory leaks
     * :memo: `:memo:` when writing docs
     * :penguin: `:penguin:` when fixing something on Linux
-    * :apple: `:apple:` when fixing something on Mac OS
+    * :apple: `:apple:` when fixing something on macOS
     * :checkered_flag: `:checkered_flag:` when fixing something on Windows
     * :bug: `:bug:` when fixing a bug
     * :fire: `:fire:` when removing code or files